phusion/passenger-ruby-websocket-demo/README.md

 Access the demo application at http://0.0.0.0:3000/ and see it in action.

-If you deploy this demo on Nginx or Apache, be sure to enable [sticky sessions](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_sticky_sessions) in Passenger.
+If you deploy this demo to production, be sure to enable [sticky sessions](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_sticky_sessions) in Passenger.

 ## Compatibility

  * This app uses plain Rack, and thus is framework agnostic.
- * WebSockets works on Passenger for Apache, Passenger for Nginx and Passenger Standalone.
+ * WebSockets work on Passenger for Nginx and Passenger Standalone.
+[Apache is currently not supported](https://github.com/phusion/passenger/issues/1202).
  * At least version 4.0.5 of Passenger is required.
  * Only the RFC 6455 version of the WebSocket protocol is supported.